Lefkas sailing holidays

 Rouda / Mikros Gialos

-There is a lovely cove on the other side of the fishing port Lat Long anchor in the deep and drag the second anchor onto the beach.
+The lovely Python cove is on the other side of the fishing port Lat Long; anchor in the deep and drag the second anchor onto the beach; mind a plastic pipe near the surface near the beach.

 The Mikros Gialos port will usually be full with fishing boats.
 Moreover, anchoring is prohibited within 45 m of the quay , so only go stern-to with maximum scope.
 Otherwise anchor further west and take a line to the breakwater.
 The hamlet has some lovely tavernas, notably: “O Molos”.
 In stable weather you can anchor near the north beach.